magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/advanced-data-key-configuration.md

 **Since 3.2.2,** you can choose under what conditions widget with a specific data key column can be exported.
 There are three options: always, only if column visible (you can change the visibility in [default column visibility](/docs/{{docsPrefix}}user-guide/ui/advanced-data-key-configuration/#14-default-column-visibility)) and never.
-This feature is only available in the Professional Edition.
+This feature is only available in the IoT Hub.

 {% include images-gallery.html imageCollection="column-export" %}